 Each design must:

 The key to fulfilling the items above is to develop an accurate and detailed Engineering Project Specification.

 An important part of our service includes the generation of a specification that clearly defines the project.
-We meet with the client, discuss his goals, evaluate his technical objectives and create a document that accurately reflects the scope of his project and the deliverables provided by us.
+We meet with the client, discuss their goals, evaluate their technical objectives and create a document that accurately reflects the scope of their project and the deliverables provided by Sverdrup Engineering Services.